jedgar8585/ISOMaker/README.md

    - Select one or more source files using the "Browse" button (hold Ctrl to select multiple files).
    - Choose a destination folder using the "Browse" button.
    - Enter a file name for the ISO (defaults to `output.iso`).
-   - Click "Create ISO" to generate the ISO file.
+   - Click "Create ISO" to generate the ISO file; the progress bar and status label will show the creation stages.
+   - Click "View Log" to open the log file in the default text editor.
    - Click "Exit" to close the application.

 ## Documentation